fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-installation-lab.md

 ### Database installation

-Sorry but true: you have to create a database and a database user for Icinga web 2 manually.
+Sorry but true: you have to create another database and a db user for Icinga web 2 manually.

 First, log in to MariaDB shell with the following command: